microsoft/testfx/docs/RFCs/003-Customize-Running-Tests.md

-# RFC 003- Framework Extensibility for Custom Test Execution
+# RFC 003 - Framework Extensibility for Custom Test Execution

+- [x] Approved in principle
+- [x] Under discussion
+- [x] Implementation
+- [x] Shipped

 ## Summary

 This document deals with how test runs can be customized using the MSTest V2 Framework extensibility.

 ## Motivation

 The default workflow for running tests in MSTest V2 involves creating an instance of a TestClass and invoking a TestMethod in it.
 There are multiple instances where this workflow is required to be tweaked so specific tests are runnable.
 Some tests require to be run on a UI Thread, some others need to be parameterized.
 This requires that the Test Framework provide extensibility points so that test authors have the ability to run their tests differently.

 ## Detailed Design

 The execution flow can broadly be extended at two levels:

 1. Test Method level
 2. Test Class level

 The sections below details how one can customize execution at these two points.

 ### Test Method level

 Customizing test method level execution is simple - Extend the `TestMethodAttribute`.
 The `TestMethodAttribute` has the following signature:

 ```csharp
 [AttributeUsage(AttributeTargets.Method, AllowMultiple = false)]
 public class TestMethodAttribute : Attribute